 The ability to influence fire that is present.
 Growing it, suppressing it, making it flow and curve.

-How to learn: Young Wyngro usually begin to control fire by studying flames closely and learning how to build, create, and safety extinguish a fire.
-If not properly learned through this method, flames easily go out of the Wyngro's control and can be dangerous, especially if the Wyngro is emotional.
+How to learn: Young wyngrew usually begin to practice controlling fire by studying flames closely and learning how to build, create, and safety extinguish a fire.
+If not properly learned through this method, flames easily go out of the gro's control and can be dangerous, especially if the gro is emotional.
 Start very small, trying to control candlelight and moving a flame from different sources.

 Limitations: Large flames are harder to control, especially when raging.
-Anything larger than a bonfire would be too difficult to control for a beginner Wyngro.
-Distance also has it's limits.
-A beginner Wyngro usually cannot control any fire that is further than a few feet from them.
+Anything larger than a bonfire would be too difficult to control for even seasoned wyngrew.
+Distance also has its limits.
+A beginner wyngro usually cannot control any fire that is further than a few feet from them.

 The ability to create flames from nothing!
 Usually concentrating on a certain spot nearby to conjure a flame.

 How to learn: Usually working from fire manipulation, Wyngrew will extinguish a flame that was made naturally, and then quickly try to bring it back.
 (Seemingly out of nowhere) Imagine where a small flame would reside.
 (Usually this is easiest to imagine in the palm of one’s hand) It’s not about making the flame appear, but imagining it is already there, and how it dances around.
 With enough focus one can create flames appear floating within their reach, almost as if they are balancing it in the air.

 Usage: Conjuring flames, let’s face it, looks pretty badass!
 Use this to make light out of nowhere in a dark place!
 (A torch, really) Create fire and combine fire manipulation to continue to control it.
 Juggle flames, begin to throw fireballs, and so on!
 The possibilities are endless!